Registering a new trial?

 • three 90-minute evening seminar sessions for parents are a 3-session version of the 6-session evidence-based Tuning in to Teens program (see the California Clearinghouse Website http://www.cebc4cw.org/program/tuning-in-to-teens-tint/detailed for more information).
 The sessions are delivered by one of the program authors who is also an accredited Tuning in to Teens trainer using lecture, activities and watching DVD material..

 All sessions are delivered within one school term, at times determined by the school.
-Recommendations put forward to the school are that student sessions are held weekly, parent seminars are held weekly, and the teacher 90-minute follow-up sessions are held either weekly or fourtnightly, following on from the one-day teacher training day.
+Recommendations put forward to the school are that student sessions are held weekly, parent seminars are held weekly, and the teacher 90-minute follow-up sessions are recommended to be held either weekly or fourtnightly, following on from the one-day teacher training day.

 Intervention code [1] 299870 0